Every Detail, Factory Verified

 They’re related, but not the same thing.
 A build sheet is more of a factory production record.
 A Ford window sticker is made to be easy for buyers and sellers: it summarises the original build, including options, equipment, pricing-style summary, and other key specs.

 A “Monroney” sticker is the official new-car window label used in the U.S. It’s basically a standard format that lists the car’s MSRP and pricing breakdown, the VIN and build details, plus key info like equipment, fuel economy, and safety notes.
+On Vehicle History Europe, you can pull the same kind of factory spec and equipment summary for your Ford using the VIN, in a clean, digital sticker-style.

 Yes, you can use the window sticker lookup tool by Vehicle History Europe to get the Ford Focus and Fiesta model sticker.
 If it’s an older car or a special market variant, results can vary, depending on the data reported by various sources.